cgrymala/plugin-activation-status/readme.txt

 * First beta release of "UMW Plugin Locator"

 == Upgrade Notice ==

+= 1.1 =
+The file structure of this plugin has changed; if you are upgrading manually (especially if this is a mu-plugin), be sure to delete old files & upload all-new versions

 = 1.0 =
 This version adds the ability to deactivate any active plugins and delete any inactive plugins.